-Mushroom skin is being used by some newer brands like Amadou Leather.
-Mushrooms are one of the newest leather alternative options with lots of potential; they’re renewable, biodegradable, and vegetarian.
+Mushroom skin is being developed by a couple startups.
+It has a lot of potential: renewable, biodegradable, and vegetarian.
 The only downside it’s not available to buy yet.

 Another innovative company called Modern Meadow is using technology to actually grow leather in a lab using a process they call ‘biofabrication.’
 They start with living cells, grow collagen (a natural protein found in animal skin), form it into a sheet material, and then minimally tan it through a closed-loop system.
 This is another alternative leather option that has a lot of potential, but isn’t yet ready to reach the consumer.